cw9424/cw9424/README.md

-HEY THERE, I'm Colin! 👋
+HEY THERE, I'M COLIN! 👋
 <br>
     I’m an FRC programmer, currently on the Mecanical Minds.
 I'm currently in high school but looking to go into software development in college!
 I love working on computers and robots!